 Shopping Integration | TikTok Shop with product tags | Instagram Shopping with checkout | Merch shelf, affiliate links |

-Analysis of platform performance metrics:
+Analysis of platform performance metrics for video content marketing funnel:

 1. Correlation Between Metrics and Marketing Objectives